phiresky/masters-thesis/manuscript.md

 Controlling robot swarms using policies learned with deep reinforcement learning has promising results in recent literature such as [@openai].

-To apply deep reinforcement learning to multi-agent systems, we need to make a few adjustments to the existing learning algorithms and figure out how best to design the policy network.
+To apply deep reinforcement learning to multi-agent systems , we need to make a few adjustments to the existing learning algorithms and figure out how best to design the policy network.
 Specifically, we need a way to feed a large and varying amount of observations from the neighboring agents into the fixed size input of a dense neural network.
 In this work, we consider three aggregation methods on a set of different multi-agent tasks: Mean aggregation, Bayesian aggregation, and attentive aggregation.
 Our main goal is to compare these methods with regards to their training performance and sample efficiency.
+We limit ourselves to a specific subset of MARL tasks that are fully cooperative with a team reward, with homogenous agents in a centralized-learning/decentralized-execution setup.

 We first give an overview over all the preliminaries we need for our work in
-@sec:preliminaries, including the background for the aggregation methods we use, and the reinforcement learning algorithms.
-Next we describe related work in
+@sec:preliminaries, including reinforcement learning in general, multi-agent reinforcement learning, and the background for the aggregation methods we use.
-@sec:relatedwork.
-Then, we describe the details of our contribution in
-@sec:contribution with details about the policy architecture and the different aggregation methods.
+Next we describe related work in @sec:relatedwork.
+Then, we describe the details of our contribution in @sec:contribution with details about the policy architecture and the different aggregation methods.
 Our experimental setup, including the specific environments we use to carry out our experiments are described in @sec:experiments.
 Finally, we show and interpret the results of our experiments in @sec:results and talk about the conclusions we can draw from the experiments as well as the potential for future work in @sec:conclusion.

 ## Preliminaries {#sec:preliminaries}